SilasK/silask.github.io/content/post/better_genomes/index.md

 \citeallauthors{Resrev2021} postulate that we are in the middle of a \emph{resolution revolution} in microbiomics\footnote{The study of microbiomes.
 Metagenomics is a subfield thereof. }.
 Increased sampling will allow us to study the microbiome in more detail in space and over time.
 The third dimension in which they see resolution increase is in the taxonomic dimension.

 Having recovered over 30'000 genomes for the mouse gut, we were able to investigate subspecies diversity.
 We were able to identify subspecies with specific gene contents.
-We saw a consistent \kw{strain-boundary} at ~95.5\% ANI for many species (ch.~\ref{ch:cmgm}  Extended Data Fig. 2).
+We saw a consistent \kw{strain-boundary} at ~95.5\% ANI for many species (ch.~\ref{ch:Kieser2022}  Extended Data Fig. 2).
 The boundary is also visible in strain comparisons based on isolates genomes  \parencite{VanRossum2020}.
 %
 Below this threshold, two organisms derived from a common ancestor have practically no more genome fraction in common \parencite{Nimwegen2021}.
 We found many strain pairs with similarity $>95\%$ ANI because mice are coprophages and share their microbiome with other mice within a cage.